-- is a passionate defender of culture.
+• is a passionate defender of culture.

-- Culture entails having an open mind and the skills to listen, create, learn, and understand.
+Culture entails having an open mind and the skills to listen, create, learn, and understand.
 Education and student activism form an integral part of the constantly evolving ideal of civilization.

-- is a courageous leader.

-- Leading the way entails challenging old and creating new.
-Students openmindedly build a better tomorrow.

-- widely promotes internationalisation.

-- The academic community is a place for border-defying encounters.
-Genuine internationalisation calls for diversity in society and a non-discriminatory meeting of cultures.

-- a defender of equality.

-- Equality forms the basis for a strong and healthy society.
-Everyone must have equal rights and opportunities to fulfil themselves, regardless of background.

-SYL is a feminist organisation.
+- is a courageous leader. - o Leading the way entails challenging old and creating new.
+Students open-mindedly build a better tomorrow. - widely promotes internationalisation. - The academic community is a place for border-defying encounters.
+Genuine internationalisation calls for diversity in society and a non-discriminatory meeting of cultures. - a defender of equality. - Equality is the foundation of a strong society with a high level of wellbeing.
+Everyone must have equal rights and opportunities to fulfil their potential and participate in their community to the best of their abilities, regardless of their background.
+Thus, SYL is a feminist, anti-racist organisation. - A builder of a sustainable future. - Sustainability is by nature a value that affects all aspects of our organisation.
+SYL sees sustainability as an ecological, social, cultural and economic concept.
+We strive to fight the climate and biodiversity crises and other environmental problems within our own activities and in the context of the wider societal framework.
+Social and cultural sustainability enable the humane, free and ethical functioning of individuals and communities now and in the future, as well as the development and preservation of different cultures for future generations.
+Economic sustainability secures the continuity of our operations and in a broader sense also secures the future of the Finnish welfare state.